Talus Pay Overview

 Talus Pay Statement Analyzer

-Find hidden fees, pricing errors, and overcharges in your Talus Pay merchant account.
+Find hidden fees, pricing errors, and overcharges in your Talus Pay merchant account statement.
 Not with Talus Pay?
 That's ok, we can find excessive fees in any statement.
-In fact, We've found $725,402 in total hidden fees in 2019 already!
-Submit a recent statement to try it out for free.
+In fact, We've found $777,476 in hidden fees in 2019 already!
+Submit a recent statement to try it out for free!